cscorley/dissertation/chapters/5_discussion/1_flt.md

 ## Feature Location {#sec:flt-discussion}

-The results for \frps outlined in the previous Chapter (specifically, Section
-\ref{sec:flt-results}) warrants some qualitative discussion.
-In particular, our analysis shows significant affects between snapshots and changesets, and between batch changesets and changesets in the simulated environment.
+Our analysis in Section \ref{sec:flt-results} shows significant affects between snapshots and changesets, and between batch changesets and changesets in the simulated environment.
 The results are mixed between each subject system and are not generally conclusive.
 However, we argue this is desirable to show that the accuracy of a changeset-based FLT is similar to that of a snapshot-based FLT but without the retraining cost.

 ### \foneq